Ved203/python-practice-projects/README.md

-# python-practice-projects
+# Python Practice Projects

-Python practice projects built while learning and improving Python skills
+This repository contains small Python projects that I build regularly to practice and improve my Python skills.

+Each folder represents one project.